-Loading condition Loading pattern Draught Vertical still water bending moment $M{SV}^{(2)}$ Equivalent design wave M {SV_min} HM-1 / FM-1 BR-1P / -1S BP-1P / -1S AV-1P / -1S PCL-1 M {SV_max} HM-2 / FM-2 PCL-2 Ballast condition S 9 T {BAL_max} M {SV_min} HM-1 / FM-1 BR-1P / -1S BP-1P / -1S PCL-1 Signification (See 4.3.2.2-3) Notes: T{1e_max}: Maximum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the one-tank-empty condition (m), and the value are specified by the designer.
+Loading condition Loading pattern Draught Vertical still water bending moment $M{SV}^{(2)}$ Equivalent design wave M {SV_max} HM-2 / FM-2 PCL-2 58 T {1e_min} M {SV_min} HM-1 / FM-1 BR-1P / -1S BP-1P / -1S AV-1P / -1S PCL-1 Ballast M {SV_max} HM-2 / FM-2 PCL-2 condition S9 T {BAL_max} M {SV_min} HM-1 / FM-1 BR-1P / -1S BP-1P / -1S PCL-1 Eliquid cargo Eliquid cargo Ballast water Ballast water (See 4.3.2.2-3) Notes: T{1e_max}: Maximum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the one-tank-empty condition (m), and the value are specified by the designer.
 The value is to be described in the loading manual as an operational restriction.
 T{1e_min}: Minimum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the one-tank-empty condition (m), and the value are specified by the designer.
 The value is to be described in the loading manual as an operational restriction.
+T{1e_min}: Minimum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the one-tank-empty condition (m), and the value are specified by the designer.
+The value is to be described in the loading manual as an operational restriction.
 T{2e_max}: Maximum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the two-tank-empty condition (m), and the value are specified by the designer.
 T{2e_min}: Minimum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the two-tank-empty condition (m), and the value are specified by the designer.
 T{2e_min}: Minimum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the two-tank-empty condition (m), and the value are specified by the designer.
-T{2e_min}: Minimum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the two-tank-empty condition (m), and the value are specified by the designer.
-T{2e_max}: Maximum draught designed for loaded/unloaded conditions in multiple ports which is the basis of the two-tank-empty condition (m), and the value are specified by the designer.
-T{BAL_max}: Maximum draught (m) in ballast condition tank may be used.
+T{BAL_max}: Maximum draught (m) in ballast condition The radius of gyration (m) around the X-axis is taken as 0.38B.
+However, the value calculated based on the weight distribution according to the loading condition to be considered may be used.
+In the loading condition to be considered, instead of the vertical still water bending moment specified in the table, the max imum or maximum vertical still water bending moment that occurs after considering all possible physical combinations such as fully filled or empty consumable tank may be used.